Priyanka-Negi-bit/SEARCHAPILIST/README.md

 # search colleges name using api.
-# list colleges name by country name or state province.
+# list colleges name via entering country name or state province.
 # This project was ceated from local system.